Skip to main content

 Tax Holiday Application

-We guide the Inter-Ministerial Board application process, helping prepare financial statements, innovation evidence, and scalability documentation within the 120-day review timeline.
+We guide the Inter-Ministerial Board application process, helping prepare financial statements, innovation evidence, and scalability documentation.
+The governing instrument does not prescribe a fixed 120-day decision deadline.

 Step 4